6110-sp24/6110-sp24.github.io/_pages/syllabus.md

 {: .weekly }
 > - There are no lectures this week (Monday to Thursday).
 > - [Quiz 1][quizzes] will be on **Friday, March 15** during class time in our usual classroom (11am-12pm in 32-124).
 If you have a conflict with this time, please reach out to us on Piazza and/or email ASAP.
-> - We will have a quiz review session on **Wednesday, March 13** during relecture time (4-6pm in 26-322).
-In the review session we’ll briefly review important concepts from lecture and then go over the Spring 2023 quiz (and the Spring 2022 quiz if time permits).
-The review session will be recorded.
+> - We had a quiz review session on **Wednesday, March 13** during relecture time (4-6pm in 26-322).
+Here are the [review slides](/assets/documents/quiz-reviews/q1-review.pdf) and the [annotated Spring 2023 quiz](/assets/documents/quiz-reviews/q1-review-2023sp-exam1.pdf).
+The recording will be on the course Panopto.
 > - Miniquiz 5 has been cancelled.
 Weekly check-in is still due on Thursday, March 14, as usual.

 {: .announcement }